mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

 ## Starting the integration tests

-The system property integration is used to mark a test run as integration test.
-To launch the integration tests from maven, use
+To launch the integration tests from sbt, use

 ```
-$> mvn -Dintegration=true test
+$sbt> integration:test
 ```

 ## Configuration of the integration tests